 I wonder how long it will take for him to realise that I forgive him for all his flaws.
 And that he too needs to forgive me for mine.
 That we made a commitment and that we need to work on it.
 Why should we shy away, run and hide?>

 My relationship with my husband hangs on me like an albatross and will probably lead me to my end.
 I should realise that maybe it’s over.
 But I have hope.
 A tiny little bit.
 This four-letter word stops me from moving on.

-What do you do when you’re ignored and made to feel unimportant?
-Find out what she did to get him to listen to her.
+Related reading: What she did to get him to listen to her

 My decision hinders people from falling in love with me and I crave love.
 If someone did fall in love with my absurdities, maybe I’d have been able to come out of this state of limbo.
 People friend zone me.
 My femininity is ignored.
 I’m a friend to everyone, and even sometimes the ‘bro’ too.
 I have counselled many.
 Given many company.
 But when it comes to me, no one takes that extra effort to check.
 I was alone this Diwali.
 I cleaned my house.
 Cooked.
 Lit diyas.
 Shooed away ‘Awelokhhi’.
 But I never felt so lonely.
 The next day, deciding to not be a loner, I made uttejona plans with a friend and successfully managed to coax another into it.